DanilMayorow/WebRTP/README.md

 ## What is it?

 WebRTP is a web application for sending audio messages to clients of the local telephone network on Asterisk. <br>
-On the Asterisk server, 6 users are allocated: 1 server user (this application will connect to it) and 5 client users. <br>
+On the Asterisk server, 6 users are allocated: 1 server user - <1000> (this application will connect to it) and 5 client users <1001-1005>. <br>
 You can read more about how the Asterisk server works in the description of the server image that you need to install - https://hub.docker.com/repository/docker/dannmaj/pbx

 ## How does it work?